OICR/PGMLab/README.md

-#LibNet
+#PGMLAB (Probablisti Graphical Model Laboratory)

-Libnet performs learning and inference in large discrete baysian networks.
-Libnet is a standalone C library, which has command line and R interfaces.
+PGMLAB performs learning and inference in large discrete baysian networks.
+PGMLAB is a standalone C library, which has command line and R interfaces.

-LibNet developed to fulfill three goals:
+PGMLAB developed to fulfill three goals:

    - To perform learning and inference in extremely large graphs.
    - To be used by both expert and non expert in the field of machine learning